Today, I will show how to install python on Windows using Anaconda.

 This will help you simplify your Python deployment and later on your package management.

 Anaconda comes with over a 1500 packages (including the package management system conda) and a GUI named Anaconda Navigator.
-The Anaconda Navigator install some applications by default such as Jupyter Notebook, Spyder IDE and Rstudio (for R).
+The Anaconda Navigator also install some applications by default such as Jupyter Notebook, Spyder IDE and Rstudio (for R).

 Download and Install Anaconda